 Audit Tip Sheet:

-Tx3 Webinar: Standardizing Compliance to Achieve SDLC Modernization
+Tx3 Webinar On-Demand: Standardizing Compliance to Achieve SDLC Modernization

 Jason Secola manages content marketing and channel activities at Tx3 Services and has been with the company since 2016.
 Jason began working with the larger portion of the existing Tx3 team dating back to 2007 when he got his first start in the world of application testing and later began a focus on testing in a regulated environment.
 He currently resides near Sacramento, CA.